dennisss/tansa/README.md

 Building
 --------

+In `lib/Firmware`, run `make posix_sitl_default gazebo` to start the simulator.

-Run `make sim` to build the core stuff and start up the simulator
+Run `make run` to build the core stuff and start up the controller

 Documentation
 -------------

 See the `doc` folder

-// Need to start 'make posix_sitl_default gazebo' without actually starting it

-build_posix_sitl_default/src/firmware/posix/px4